Jeanne Judson

 Jeanne Judson (January 5, 1888 or 1889 – January 9, 1981) was an American reporter and novelist.
 She began her writing career as a contributor to various newspapers and magazines.
 During the early and middle 20th century, she published more than 70 romance novels.
 She also published under the aliases Emily Thorne and Francis Dean Hancock.

 Career

 Editor

-Judson was born in Michigan but moved to various cities throughout her life, including San Francisco, Chicago, Detroit, New York, Grand Rapids, and St. Louis.
+Judson was born in Michigan but lived in various cities throughout her life, including San Francisco, Chicago, Detroit, New York, Grand Rapids, and St. Louis.
 She claimed that she had started doing editorial work for a living as early as the age of 15.
-During her career, she served as a printer, a proof-reader, a reporter, a press agent, an advertising copy writer, an advertising salesperson, and an editor.
+During her career, she worked as a printer, a proof-reader, a reporter, a press agent, an advertising copy writer, an advertising salesperson, and an editor.